 What is an Alzheimer’s caregiver?

-An Alzheimer’s caregiver is simply someone who provides care for a person struggling with the disease.
-It may include finances, healthcare, medication management, home care, meals, and physical or emotional care.
+An Alzheimer’s caregiver is someone who helps care for a person living with Alzheimer’s disease.
+The responsibilities of this role can include managing finances, healthcare, medication, home care, meal planning, and providing emotional and physical support.
+There are several types of Alzheimer’s caregivers:

 What is the role of the Alzheimer’s caregiver?